 Informal Dispute Resolution.
 Informal dispute resolution processes, like mediation, may be used to resolve complaints, when appropriate.
+Informal dispute resolution shall not be used to resolve sexual discrimination complaints without written permission from both the complainant and the respondent.
 If the parties elect to mediate a dispute, either party shall be free to discontinue mediation at any time.
+In no event shall mediation be used to resolve complaints involving allegations of sexual violence.

 Final Decision/Reconsideration.
-Either the complainant or the respondent may seek reconsideration of the decision by the Title IX / EEO Coordinator.
+Either the complainant or the respondent may seek reconsideration of the decision by the Title IX Coordinator.
 Requests for reconsideration shall be submitted in writing to the Title IX Coordinator within seven days of receiving the decision.
 Requests must specify which portion of the decision should be reconsidered and the basis for reconsideration.
 If no request for reconsideration is received within seven days, the decision becomes final.
-If a request for reconsideration is received, the Title IX / EEO Coordinator shall respond within ten (10) business days.
-The Title IX / EEO Coordinator shall either deny the request or, if the Title IX / EEO Coordinator determines that the request for reconsideration has merit, issue an amended decision.
+If a request for reconsideration is received, the Title IX Coordinator shall respond within ten (10) business days.
+The Title IX Coordinator shall either deny the request or, if the Title IX Coordinator determines that the request for reconsideration has merit, issue an amended decision.
 Any amended decision is final and no further reconsideration is available.

-5. PUBLICATION OF ANTI-DISCRIMINATION POLICIES AND PROCEDURES
+F. PUBLICATION OF ANTI-DISCRIMINATION POLICIES AND PROCEDURES

-The policies and procedures regarding complaints of discrimination and harassment shall be published and distributed as determined by the College President or President's designee.
+The policies and procedures regarding complaints of discrimination and harassment shall be published and distributed as determined by the president or president's designee.
 Any person who believes he or she has been subjected to discrimination in violation of College policy will be provided a copy of these policies and procedures.

-6. LIMITS TO AUTHORITY
+G. LIMITS TO AUTHORITY